Find out more about our COVID-19 response and supports for residents and businesses.

 Ross Road bridges and infrastructure

-Work also includes repaving the road, installing new sidewalks on both sides of the street, and adding new street lighting to increase pedestrian safety, including a button-activated flashing crosswalk at Allan Road.
+Work also included repaving the road, installing new sidewalks on both sides of the street, and adding new street lighting to increase pedestrian safety, including a button-activated flashing crosswalk at Allan Road.
 Creek enhancements will improve stability and the overall habitat.

 To minimize the amount of disruption to the neighbourhood, this work will be done simultaneously.
 Work will begin in summer 2019 and be completed by spring 2021.